mtconnect/cppagent/README.md

     *Default*: *NULL*

+* `TlsOnly` -  Only allow secure connections, http requests will be rejected

+    *Default*: false

+* `TlsVerifyClientCertificate` - Request and verify the client certificate against root authorities

+    *Default*: false

+* `TlsClientCAs` - For `TlsVerifyClientCertificate`, specifies a file that contains additional certificate authorities for verification

+    *Default*: *NULL*

 ### Adapter configuration items ###

 * `Adapters` - Adapters begins a list of device blocks.
 If the Adapters